Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 - RegShot: for taking a snapshot before starting execution
 - monitors the processes running on a system
 - Process Monitor: Monitoring tool for Windows to monitor certain registry, file system, network, process, and thread activity.
 - Process Explorer: Windows task manager that was run when performing dynamic analysis to help in provision of valuable insight into the processes currently running on a system.
-You can use Process Explorer to list active processes, DLLs loaded by a process,various process properties, and overall system information.
-You can also use it to kill a process, log out users, and launch and validate processes.
+Process Explorer lists active processes, DLLs loaded by a process,various process properties, and overall system information.
+Process Explorer can also be used to kill a process, log out users, and launch and validate processes.

-Analyzing the malware provided for lab 3-1 through 3-3 using a combination of Basic Static Analysis and Basic Dynamic Analysis.

-For Basic Static Analysis Steps followed:
- Uploading the file Lab03.exe to virusTotal.com
- Secondly run the `strings` program to help me find clues as well as signatures
- Next used PEid utility software to determine if the file was packed used dependency walker and lastly used Resource hacker to evaluate the resource i found hidden the file lab-03.exe

-For Basic Dynamic Analysis steps followed are:
- Basic static analysis needs to be perfomed first Uploading the file to a malware sandbox hybrid-analysis.com preparing for dynamic test by setting up enviroment with required tools to monitor the malware behavior
-1. RegShot: for taking a snapshot before starting execution
-2. Procmon: To clear log before starting
-3. ProcessExplorer
-4. ApateDNS: TO rEROUTE InetSim server

-lab 2

-First of all uploading the sample to Google virusTotal revealed that it was compiled on 06 january 2008 and also showed that it is packed with a packer called PENinja and also shows that it has an import function associated with it namely `ExitProcess`.
-Next i run `strings` to help me in finding clues about the host-based and network based signatures of the file.
-Going through the list of the strings I found the web address `www.practicalmalwareanalysis.com` which is a network-based indicator and the string `vmx32to64.exe` which is a host-based indicator.
-Opening the file using PEid revealed that the file is packed using PEncrypt 3.1 Final which is something different from what virusTotal using dependency walker to explore DLL dependencies and the imports of the file lab-03.exe showed `kernel32.dll` and `ntdll.dll` associated with it which had only one import namely `ExitProcess`. and lastly using Resource Hacker tool to check whether this file has certain resources associated with it; nonetheless no resource was showned.

-lab 2
-First of all uploading the sample to Google virusTotal revealed that it was compiled on 06 january 2008 and also showed that it is packed with a packer called Armadilo and also shows that it has many import and export function associated with it.
-Next i run `strings` to help me in finding clues about the host-based and network based signatures of the file.
-Going through the list of the strings I found the web address `www.practicalmalwareanalysis.com` which is a network-based indicator and the string `vmx32to64.exe` which is a host-based indicator.
-Opening the file using PEid revealed that the file is not packed and it was written and compiled using Microsoft Visual C++ 6.0 using dependency walker to explore DLL dependencies and the imports of the file lab-03.exe showed `kernel32.dll` and `ntdll.dll` associated with it which had only one import namely `ExitProcess`. and lastly using Resource Hacker tool to check whether this file has certain resources associated with it; nonetheless no resource was showned.

-lab 03-3 popped up and then SVC.host popped below it and then lab03-3 disappeared You will get the malware to install by running dll32. by rebooting the systemu can find the dll if its loaded by any process